 IBM

-Get Started Monitoring Planning Analytics Databases in the IBM Cloud
+How Do I Get Started Monitoring IBM Planning Analytics Databases in the IBM Cloud?

 IBM Planning Analytics Administration includes the ability to monitor and administer your databases from the Planning Analytics Monitoring dashboard (as long as you have administrator access to use the dashboard).
 Note: This information applies to Planning Analytics running in the IBM Cloud Environment.
 First question, what exactly are we referring to when we say, “a…